 Environmental challenges: Water & air

 By 2019, 53.4% of all cities still failed to meet the national air quality standards.
 The standards set by the national-level government are meant to ensure the health and safety of citizens.
-Chronic exposure to major pollutants like particles including PM2.5, O3 (surface ozone a pollutant, not to be confused with “ozone hole” in Antarctica), and NOx in cities can cause a variety of health concerns, detrimental to the ecosystems such as acid rain and reduce yield in crops.
-Small particles like PM2.5 can bypass natural defences of the respiratory system and penetrate deep into the lungs where they cause serious damages.
+Chronic exposure to major pollutants like particles including PM2.5, O3 (surface ozone, a pollutant, not to be confused with ozone hole in Antarctica), and NOx in cities can cause a variety of health concerns, detrimental to the ecosystems such as acid rain and reduce yield in crops.
+Small particles like PM2.5 can bypass the natural defences of the respiratory system and penetrate deep into the lungs, where they cause serious damage.

-When O3 is breathed in, it irritates lung and throat, and tighten up airways causing difficulty in breathing and respiratory distress.
-Control and prevention of ozone pollution are much-complicated processes as it is not directly emitted and is instead formed from other pollutants.
-In short, reducing volatile organic compounds (VOCs) emission is the key to control ozone pollution in cities.
+When O3 is breathed in, it irritates the lung and throat and tightens up airways causing difficulty in breathing and respiratory distress.
+Control and prevention of ozone pollution are much-complicated processes as it is not directly emitted and are instead formed from other pollutants.
+In short, reducing volatile organic compounds (VOC) emission is the key to controlling ozone pollution in cities.

 China has 20% of the world’s population, but it only has 7% of global water resources.
 Constant floods, drought, contamination, and uneven distribution resulted in water scarcity and poor water quality in many regions.
 Poor water quality poses a great health risk and reduces the already limited freshwater resource.
 The wastewater reuse rate is currently only 15.98%.